alan-turing-institute/trustworthy-assurance/includes/full-report.md

 When we consider these figures, combined with a reflection of the impact wrought by the COVID-19 pandemic on an already over-burdened mental health sector, we can begin to understand why many organisations across the public, private, and third sectors are deploying digital technologies to augment and complement their services, and why many users in turn have engaged.

-But if we are to implement digital technologies in an ethical and trustworthy manner, there are several considerations that need to be addressed.
+But if ~~we are to implement~~ digital technologies are to be implemented in an ethical and trustworthy manner, there are several considerations that need to be addressed.

 The first two relate to choice and access, as outlined in a briefing note from the Nuffield Council on Bioethics[^Nuffield] (emphasis ours):